Best for the main structure of the aquascape.

 Dry rock also gives you complete flexibility during the build process.
 Since it doesn’t need to stay submerged, you can take your time designing and refining your aquascape outside of the tank.
 Starting with a stable base layer of foundation rock, additional pieces can be stacked and secured using adhesives like mortar or thick gel super glue to create a rigid, long-lasting structure.
 This approach results in stronger, more intentional builds compared to loose rock piles and allows for features like arches, caves, and overhangs that improve both flow and usable habitat for fish, corals, and invertebrates.

 Many hobbyists now prefer dry rock over live rock for its predictability, sterile foundation without pests and ease of setup before filling the aquarium.
-Give the controlled, pest free cycling, hobbyists have more control over the initial biodiversity which means far less risk of harmfull pests.
+Given the controlled, pest-free cycling, hobbyists have more control over the initial biodiversity which means far less risk of harmful pests.

 Yes, it’s recommended to rinse Marco Rocks with RO/DI water before adding them to your tank.
 This helps remove dust and debris from shipping and handling, keeping your water clearer during initial setup.